Bayesian Nonparametric Modeling for Multivariate Ordinal Regression: Data Examples

 Problems in the environmental sciences provide a broad area of application for which the proposed modeling approach is particularly well-suited.
 For such problems, it is of interest to estimate relationships between different environmental variables, some of which are typically recorded on an ordinal scale even though they are, in fact, continuous variables.
 This is also a setting where it is natural to model the joint stochastic mechanism for all variables under study from which different types of conditional relationships can be explored.

 To illustrate the utility of our methodology in this context, we work with data set {\tt ozone} from the ``ElemStatLearn'' R package.
 This example contains four variables: ozone concentration (ppb), wind speed (mph), radiation (langleys), and temperature (degrees Fahrenheit).
 While these environmental characteristics are all random and interrelated, we focus on estimating ozone concentration as a function of radiation, wind speed, and temperature.
 To apply our model, rather than using directly the observed ozone concentration, we define an ordinal response containing three ozone concentration categories.
 Ozone concentration greater than 100 ppb is defined as high (ordinal level $3$); this can be considered an extreme level of ozone concentration, as only about $6\%$ of the total of 111 observations are this high.
 Concentration falling between 50 ppb and 100 ppb (approximately $25\%$ of the observations) is considered medium (ordinal level $2$), and values less than $50$ ppb are assumed low (ordinal level $1$).
+We use this to illustrate a practical setting in which an ordinal response may arise as a discretized version of a continuous response.
+Moreover, this example enables comparison of inferences from the ordinal regression model with a model based on the actual continuous responses.